Source code for madam.core

 [docs] @abc.abstractmethod def read(self, file: IO) -> Asset: """ Returns an :class:`~madam.core.Asset` object whose essence is identical to the contents of the specified file. :param file: file-like object to be read :type file: IO :return: Asset with essence :rtype: Asset :raises UnsupportedFormatError: if the specified data format is not supported """ raise NotImplementedError()

-[docs]class MetadataProcessor(metaclass=abc.ABCMeta): """ Represents an entity that can manipulate metadata.
+[docs] class MetadataProcessor(metaclass=abc.ABCMeta): """ Represents an entity that can manipulate metadata.
 Every `MetadataProcessor` needs to have an `__init__` method with an optional `config` parameter in order to be registered correctly. """

-[docs] @abc.abstractmethod def __init__(self, config: Optional[Mapping[str, Any]] = None) -> None: """ Initializes a new `MetadataProcessor`. """ self.config: Dict[str, Any] = {} if config: self.config.update(config)
+[docs] @abc.abstractmethod def __init__(self, config: Mapping[str, Any] | None = None) -> None: """ Initializes a new `MetadataProcessor`. """ self.config: dict[str, Any] = dict(config) if config else {}

 @property @abc.abstractmethod def formats(self) -> Iterable[str]: """ The metadata formats which are supported. :return: supported metadata formats :rtype: set[str] """ raise NotImplementedError()